Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 }

-The Billing Portal is a hosted page by Stripe where users can update payment methods, view invoices, and manage subscriptions.
-I use this in both StudyLab and ReplyGenius because it saves tons of development time.
+The Billing Portal lets users update payment methods, view invoices, and manage subscriptions.
+I use this in most projects because it saves weeks of development time and Stripe keeps it updated with new payment methods and compliance requirements automatically.

 Setting Up Webhooks